Secure UK on-line

 Our Expertise: We use refillable LPG ourselves - and have done so all round Europe in our Hymer since 2002.
 And we've sold many systems that include solutions to installation problems such as imports, Secumotion, horizontal & corner mounted regulators, 50mbar, conversion from butane, campingaz backup, regulators without headroom and more - so we do know what we're talking about.

 Pricing & Carriage: Please note that the vast majority of systems orders will be carriage paid / free - that's an extra saving of £10 - £12 or even £19 over our competitors!
-Carriage is paid on all on-line orders over £250.

 Why Refillables?
 No lugging cylinders about again - ever!
 Easy to-up just like your vehicle fuel.
 Easy top-up throughout most of Europe using just two or three adapters.
 For weight saving use just one cylinder - you can top up anytime you wish or is convenient so two aren't necessary.
-For longer fill intervals use twin cylinders.
+For long fill intervals use twin cylinders.